IITKCyclingApp/IITk_Cycling_App/README.md

 3) Start Backend using `nodemon index.js` in backend directory
 4) Start React Using `npm start` in frontend/cycle_app directory.
 5) Use the web application at `localhost:5000`
+6) Upgraded version of this repository implemented with mongo atlas and hosted on heroku can be found [here](https://github.com/IITKCyclingApp/iitk-cycling-build)